 (i) land sold by an educational institution that would otherwise be taxable under section 33(2).

-(2) The Commissioner may grant the exemption, concession or further concession for the whole or part of a lot or parcel of land the subject of an application under subsection (1) if the Commissioner is satisfied that there are reasonable grounds for doing so.
+(2) The Commissioner may grant an exemption, concession or further concession under subsection (1) for the whole or part of a lot or parcel of land if the Commissioner is satisfied that there are reasonable grounds for doing so.

+(2A) The Commissioner may revoke an exemption, concession or further concession granted under subsection (1) if the Commissioner is no longer satisfied that the grounds referred to in subsection (2) exist.

+(2B) The Commissioner must give a taxpayer written notice of a decision —

+(a) not to grant an exemption, concession or further concession under subsection (1) on application by the taxpayer; or

+(b) to revoke under subsection (2A) an exemption, concession or further concession granted to the taxpayer under subsection (1).

-(3) If the Commissioner refuses to grant the exemption or concession, the applicant may appeal to the Minister against the Commissioner’s decision.
+(3) A taxpayer may appeal to the Minister against a decision of the Commissioner referred to in subsection (2B)(a) or (b).

-(4) An appeal may be made within 60 days after the date on which notice of the Commissioner’s decision was issued, or within any further time allowed by the Minister for reasonable cause shown by the applicant.
+(4) An appeal under subsection (3) must be made within 60 days after the date on which notice of the Commissioner’s decision was given, or within any further time allowed by the Minister for reasonable cause shown by the taxpayer.

 (5) The obligation to pay, or the right to receive and recover land tax, is not affected by any appeal to the Minister.

-(6) The Minister is to consider the appeal with all reasonable dispatch, and may either disallow it or, if the applicant satisfies the Minister that there are reasonable grounds for doing so, allow it wholly or in part.
+(6) The Minister is to consider the appeal with all reasonable dispatch, and may either disallow it or, if the taxpayer satisfies the Minister that there are reasonable grounds for doing so, allow it wholly or in part.

-(7) The Minister is to give notice of the Minister’s decision on the appeal to the applicant.
+(7) The Minister is to give notice of the Minister’s decision on the appeal to the taxpayer.

 (8) The Commissioner is to make any reassessment necessary to give effect to a decision of the Commissioner or the Minister under this section.

 [Section 20 amended: No. 1 of 2015 s.
-5 and 15.]
+5 and 15; No. 42 of 2022 s.
+5 and 11.]